Sellegit/j2objc_starter_kit/README.md

 If make successes, optionally you can enable incremental build by

-    $gem install rerun
+    #!replace $N with the number of processors you want for a concurrent build(e.g. -j8)
-    $rerun -p "**/*.java" "make incremental -j$N" #!replace $N with the number of processors you want for a concurrent build(e.g. -j8)
+    $rerun -d .. -p "**/*.java" "make incremental -j$N"

 Now you have translated all the java sources into objectiveC sources, it's time to compile the project.
 This project uses Xcode.
 Assuming you are under the project directory

-    #! replace the following to /a/path/to/your/j2objc/dist
+    #! replace the following to /path_to/j2objc/dist
     $echo "J2OBJC_HOME = /path_to/j2objc/dist;" > Env.xcconfig

     #! skip the next line if you have pod already